prince-chrismc/conan-center-index/docs/adding_packages/README.md

 requesting access in this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
 Feel free to introduce yourself and your motivation to join ConanCenter community.

-This process helps conan-center-index against spam and malicious code.
+This process helps ConanCenter against spam and malicious code.
 The process is not not automated on purpose and the requests are generally approved on a weekly basis.

 > :warning: The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid a misuse of the service.
-All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
-In case of detecting a misuse or inappropriate behavior, the requester will be dropped from the authorized users list and at last instance even banned from the repository.
+> All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
+In case of detecting a misuse or
+> inappropriate behavior, the requester will be dropped from the authorized users list and at last instance even banned from the repository.

 ## Creating a package

-The easiest way is to copy an existing recipe that was recently updated.
+:two: The easiest way is to copy an existing recipe that was recently updated.
 Pick one that uses the same build system to keep things easy.

 - Rename the folder and recipe - names are always lowercase
 - Add _only_ the latest version in the `config.yml` and `conandata.yml`